-This page will offer quilts that can be signature quilts, signed quilts, dated quilts, group quilts, quilts by organizations, family quilts, commerative quilts and album quilts.
+This page will offer quilts that can be signature quilts, autograph quilts, signed quilts, inscribed quilts, stamped quilts, dated quilts, group quilts, quilts by organizations, family quilts, commerative quilts and album quilts.
 One often thinks of the old quilting bee where friends and sometimes family gathered and quilted to catch up on events and be social.
 This was often a time to share and enjoy the company of other women generally and sometimes a place where the young girls would try their first attempt at quilting.
-I have often heard of the stories where after a less accomplished quilter or one where the eyesight may not have been great would leave for the day, one of the others may take out stitches if they weren't up to the standards of the others!
-Sometimes too these quilts were made for special people that were leaving the community.
+I have often heard of the stories where after a less accomplished quilter or one where the eyesight may not have been great would leave for the day, then one of the others may take out stitches if they weren't up to the standards of the others!
+Sometimes too these quilts were made for special people that were leaving the community such as a preacher as they often moved from town to town.
 Sometimes they were made as fund raisers.

 This signed quilt by Sarah Porter Blazer and dated 1858 reminds me of a Sunflower pattern or a Peony.
 I wondered about the date of 1858, thinking that may be the year Sarah Porter Blazer was born as I didn't really feel it was made then, but more of a circa 1880's-90's quilt.
 That could have put her in her 20's or 30's when making the quilt.
 The quilt came out of the Kansas City, Kansas area.
 This quilt may have originated in Kentucky or Tennessee.
 It is in excellent condition and looks unused.
 The hand applique is very nice and there is quality workmanship.
 The hand quilting is done at 12-13 spi, so fine.
 This is not a busy quilt and can be used in many ways.
 Note the way the flower is made with the thin green strips separating the petals and the lovely cheddar centers.
 This is a 6 block quilt and displays quite nicely.
 Kansas